 June 23, 2020, 1:30 AM: Attack on Nonviolent Protesters at Richmond City Hall

 The Marcus-David Peters Plaza (Lee Circle) has become the center of Richmond’s BLM protests and organizing.
 On June 22, Virginia State Police, Richmond Police, Capitol Police and Virginia DGS announced “important public safety changes” that closed the Circle from sunset to sunrise.
-The protesters complied and went to Richmond City Hall to stage a teach-in and named the area Reclamation Square.
+The protesters complied, went to Richmond City Hall to stage a teach-in and named the area Reclamation Square.
 They used traffic barriers to block off the 900 block of Marshall Street, North of City Hall, an illegal but nonviolent action on public property.

 Part 1: Gassing

 The woman in front of the camera at the beginning is a member of the press.
 We are observing the street protesters from a plaza.
 Police storm the plaza and launch gas and pepper spray at the nonviolent protesters on the street.
 You can see the protesters retreating and several gas canisters are thrown back at the police.
-At the end a protester holding an umbrella is shot with a tear gas canister.
+At the end of this clip a protester holding an umbrella is shot with a tear gas canister.

 Part 2: Assaults

 Then it turns nightmarish.
 The police start running and grabbing people who are trying to get away as clouds of gas rise to envelop the City Seal on City Hall.
-Half a block to the right is Supreme Court Chief Justice John Marshall’s home.

 Part 3: Screaming Victims